TomConlin/Semantic_Exchange_Format/README.md

 Note: a `tree` _is_  a `graph` just one that is constrained to have exactly one fewer edges than nodes.
-So as we talk about trees, we are just talking about simple graphs.
+So as we talk about trees, we are just talking about deliberately simplified graphs.

 Nodes in a tree are of three types,

 - no edges coming in            (root node)
 - edges coming in and going out (interior node)
 - no edges going out            (leaf node)